lino-framework/lino/docs/topics/datamig.rst

   The :xfile:`restore.py` script will automatically detect version changes and apply any necessary changes to your data.

-For example, here is a upgrade with data migration of a :ref:`faggio` site::
+For example, here is a upgrade with data migration of a :ref:`voga` site::

   $ python manage.py dump2py 20130827
-  $ pip install -U lino_faggio
+  $ pip install -U lino_voga
   $ python manage.py run 20130827/restore.py

 It is of course recommended to stop any other processes